Mennonite Meetinghouse

-The Mennonite Meetinghouse (Germantown Mennonite Church) is an historic, American Mennonite church building that is located at 6119 Germantown Avenue in Philadelphia, Pennsylvania.
+The Mennonite Meetinghouse (Germantown Mennonite Church) is an historic Mennonite church building that is located at 6119 Germantown Avenue in Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

-The first settlers in Germantown in 1683 were Dutch or Germans recruited by William Penn.
+The first settlers in Germantown in 1683 were Dutch and Germans recruited by William Penn.
 Most of the settlers had a Mennonite background but joined the Quaker meeting.
 Sometime around 1690, several families attended non-Quaker services; the subsequently built a log church in 1708.
 This church was the first Mennonite Church in America.
 William Rittenhouse was its first minister.
 The log church was replaced by the present church at the same site in 1770; the replacement was built by Jacob Knorr.

-It was added to the National Register of Historic Places in 1973.
+Trust

+The Germantown Mennonite Historic Trust (GMHT) has EIN 23-1884284 as a 501(c)(3) Public Charity.

+GMHT is distinct from the Congregation of Germantown Mennonite Church, a 501(c)(3) Public Charity with EIN 23-1381382.